enjaku4/rabarber/README.md

 end
 ```

-- `audit_trail_enabled` must be a boolean determining whether the audit trail functionality is enabled. _The audit trail is enabled by default._
+- `audit_trail_enabled` determines whether the audit trail functionality is enabled. _The audit trail is enabled by default._
-- `cache_enabled` must be a boolean determining whether roles are cached. _Roles are cached by default to avoid unnecessary database queries._ If you want to disable caching, set this option to `false`.
-If caching is enabled and you need to clear the cache, use `Rabarber::Cache.clear` method.
+- `cache_enabled` determines whether roles are cached to avoid unnecessary database queries. _Roles are cached by default._ If you need to clear the cache, use `Rabarber::Cache.clear` method.
-- `current_user_method` must be a symbol representing the method that returns the currently authenticated user. _The default value is `:current_user`._
+- `current_user_method` represents the method that returns the currently authenticated user. _The default value is `:current_user`._
-- `must_have_roles` must be a boolean determining whether a user with no roles can access endpoints permitted to everyone. _The default value is `false` (allowing users without roles to access endpoints permitted to everyone)._
+- `must_have_roles` determines whether a user with no roles can access endpoints permitted to everyone. _The default value is `false` (allowing users without roles to access such endpoints)._

 ## Roles